camaraproject/Governance/ProjectCharter.md

 **Voting Principles**

-The Telco Global API Project usually runs by informal consensus, however sometimes a formal decision must be made (reasons for this see below).
+The CAMARA Project usually runs by informal consensus, however sometimes a formal decision must be made (reasons for this see below).

 Depending on the subject matter, different methods of voting are used as laid out below.